-Some slow growing tumours cannot be cured but grow very slowly.
-Depending on the age you were diagnosed, the tumour may eventually cause your death.
+Some brain tumours grow very slowly (low grade) and cannot be cured.
+Depending on your age at diagnosis, the tumour may eventually cause your death.
 Or you may live a full life and die from something else.
-It will depend on the type of tumour you have, where in the brain the tumour is, and how it responds to treatment.
+It will depend on your tumour type, where it is in the brain, and how it responds to treatment.

 You might have surgery, radiotherapy, or chemotherapy.
 Or a combination of these treatments.

 Not everyone wants to have a second opinion from a different specialist.
 But some people might want to do this.
 It might be important for you and your family to feel that you have explored every option.
-Asking the opinion of another specialist may help you to feel reassured that the has been done.
+Asking the opinion of another specialist may reassure you that everything has been done.

 Your specialist can send copies of all your test results and scans to another specialist.